-We need the following result on the positivity of the pullback of a $q$-ample divisor. \begin{proposition}[Pullback of a $q$-ample divisor] Let $f:X'\rightarrow X$ be a morphism of projective schemes.
-Let $D$ be a $q$-ample divisor on $X$, and let $A$ be a relatively (to $f$) ample divisor on $X'$.
-Then $mf^{*}D+A$ is $q$-ample, for $m\gg0$. \end{proposition} \begin{proof} First, let us show that it suffices to prove the proposition in the case when both $X$ and $X'$ are irreducible and reduced.
-Note that a line bundle is $q$-ample on $X'$ if and only if it is $q$-ample when restricting to each irreducible component of $X'$ \cite [Proposition 2.3.i,ii]{Ottem}.
-We can now assume $X'$ is integral.
+We need the following result on the positivity of the pullback of a $q$-ample divisor. \begin{proposition}[Pullback of a $q$-ample divisor] Let $f:X'\rightarrow X$ be a morphism of projective schemes, $D$ be a $q$-ample divisor on $X$, and $A$ be a relatively (to $f$) ample divisor on $X'$.
+Then $mf^{*}D+A$ is $q$-ample, for $m\gg0$. \end{proposition} \begin{proof} First, let us show that it suffices to prove the proposition in the case where both $X$ and $X'$ are integral.
+Note that a line bundle is $q$-ample on $X'$ (resp. $f$-ample) if and only if its restriction to each irreducible component of $X'$ is $q$-ample \cite [Proposition 2.3.i,ii]{Ottem} (resp. $f$-ample).
+We may now assume that $X'$ is integral.
 Let $X_{1}$ be an irreducible component of $X$ that contains the image of $X'$.
-The map $X'\rightarrow X$ factors through $X_{1}$, and $D|_{X_{1}}$ is again $q$-ample, we may replace $X$ by $X_1$.
+The morphism $f$ factors through $X_1$.
+Since the restriction $D|_{X_{1}}$ is $q$-ample, we may replace $X$ by $X_1$.

-Now we can assume both $X$ and $X'$ are integral.
+Now we may assume both $X$ and $X'$ are integral.
 In fact, we shall prove that $mf^{*}D+A$ is $q$-T-ample, for $m\gg 0$.
 In other words, we shall show that for $m\gg 0$, there is a positive integer $r$, such that

 for $1\leq a\leq n-q$.
 Here $\mathscr{O}_{X'}(1)$ is a $2n$-Koszul-ample line bundle on $X'$, where $n=\dim X'$.